 In order to compute a perspective transformation, we need a new coordinate system.
 Consider a point which appears on the horizon: it would be mapped an infinitely far distance away.
 Representing this isn’t possible with only X and Y coordinates, so we need a third coordinate.

 The solution is a system known as homogeneous coordinates.
-To map our existing cartesian coordinates to homogeneous ones, we can simply include a 1 as the third coordinate.
+To map our existing cartesian coordinates to homogeneous ones, we just include a 1 as the third coordinate.
 To map them back to cartesian coordinates, divide the X and Y coordinates by the third coordinate.
 This solves our horizon-point problem: Points with a third coordinate of 0 will have no defined equivalent cartesian coordinate.

 (While the system is operating normally, points on the horizon line shouldn’t ever actually be visible.
 Despite this, we still need to consider it in order to define the perspective transformation.)

 Using our new homogenous coordinates, we can calculate a transformation matrix which transforms coordinates in the picture to coordinates in real life (and invert that matrix to go the other way).

 3. Marker Identification

 Because we know the real-life coordinates of the corners of each square, we can use the transformation matrix to map them to coordinates of pixels in the picture.
 The yellow grid in the image shows where the squares are expected to be.